 Carlo Urbani was the first doctor to warn the world of the disease that became known as SARS.
 He died of it on March twenty-ninth, two thousand three.
 He was forty-six years old.

-CHRISTOPHER CRUISE: Our final medical hero is an American: molecular biologist Anita Roberts.
+FAITH LAPIDUS: Our final medical hero is molecular biologist Anita Roberts.
 She was widely recognized by other researchers for her work with a protein called transforming growth factor-beta.
 TGF-beta can both heal wounds and make healthy cells cancerous.

-In nineteen seventy-six, Anita Roberts joined the National Cancer Institute, part of the National Institutes of Health.
+In nineteen seventy-six, Anita Roberts joined the National Cancer Institute, part of the National Institutes of Health in the United States.
 She worked for many years with another researcher, Michael Sporn.